Tobeworks/Woocommerce-AI-Dummy-Products-Generator/README.md

 - 📝 Detailed product descriptions and features
 - 📊 Stock management
 - 📐 Product dimensions and weight
-- 💰 Regular and sale prices (30% randomy)
+- 💰 Regular and sale prices (30% randomly)

 ## Requirements
 - WordPress 5.0 or higher